 - Headphone jack

 Dimensions: 24 cm wide x 15 cm high x 10 cm deep

 Performance and use

-The Majority Shelford DAB radio is generally simple and easy to use.
+The Majority Shelford II is generally simple and easy to use.
 It automatically sets the correct time and date the first time you turn it on, which makes it very quick and easy to set up.
 The instructions manual (available online here) is clearly written and easy to follow.

 As on many DAB radios, saving and accessing preset stations is quite fiddly.